Julian F. Walker: Mapping and survey

 In his 1954 survey, Walker found out that the relationship between tribes and boundaries is crucial and political boundaries are defined by tribal loyalties to specific sheikhs, the very reason internal boundaries shown on the Trucial States map being based on tribal loyalties.
 Those loyalties are conditional and subject to change.
 Boundaries between the Trucial States and its neighbors, and boundaries between individual Trucial States, periodically shifted during the 19th and 20th centuries due to the boundaries being based on the dirah of the tribes.
 Dirah in Eastern Arabia were flexibly defined areas, changing in size according to tribal strength.

 During the survey Walker encountered many obstacles.
 What maps of the area existed were far from accurate, and for some areas there were no maps at all.
-Thus, he had to make his own maps and he started by climbing mountains to sketch the countryside around about. eat of summer proved to be another obstacle for Walker, which overtook him and his small team and made travel more difficult.
+Thus, he had to make his own maps and he started by climbing mountains to sketch the countryside around about.
+The heat of summer proved to be another obstacle for Walker, which overtook him and his small team and made travel more difficult.
 Accordingly, he was trying to hurry to finish his survey in the cooler months.
 The most pressing difficulty was the requirement for speed and progress.

 After several years of surveys and negotiations, Walker was able to settle only some of the conflicting territorial claims, with the rest remaining unresolved.
 In May 1955, Walker presented the boundaries report, including his recommendations on disputed boundary settlements.

 Following the completion of Walker's field survey, J.P.
 Tripp, the Political Agent in Dubai, sent official letters during 1956 and 1957 to the Trucial Coast sheikhs informing them of their sheikhdom's boundaries.

 In a 2002 interview with the Gulf News, he said that he also took the help of a map of Abu Dhabi made by British explorer and military officer Wilfred Thesiger and had completed the mapping of the emirates of Abu Dhabi, Dubai, Ajman and Fujairah by the 1950s and 1960s before he was transferred back to London and then to Oslo, Norway.
 In February 1963, based on the information provided by Walker, the Research Department of the Foreign Office prepared the first official map of the internal boundaries in the Trucial States.

 His 31 hand-drawn maps were used to create proper formal maps by British Foreign Office for government use.
 Owing to the complexities, exclaves and enclaves the boundaries of the emirates and sheikhdoms shared with each other, the maps were informally called as Mr. Walker's Jigsaw Puzzle, and to this day, constitutes much of the present-day federal borders of the Emirates of the United Arab Emirates.
 Walker argued in a July 1991 interview with a researcher in Durham, England that "the concepts of nation states, of territorial sovereignty, and of fixed linear frontiers are Western ones, which have been imposed on the traditional society of the Arabian Peninsula".